-Anticancer activity of Stichopus vastus extract against MCF-7 and HeLa cells from Natuna Waters
+Anticancer activity of Stichopus vastus extract against MCF-7 and HeLa cells from Natuna waters

-• Nurjanah Nurjanah Bogor Agricultural Institute
+• Nurjanah Nurjanah Department of Aquatic Product Technology, Bogor Agricultural Institute, Bogor, 16680, Indonesia

 Abstract